-Number of Families: In 2013, 11 families were identified in the sample.
-This compares with 14 families identified in 2012.
+Number of Families: 9 families were identified in the sample.
+This compares to 14 families in 2013 and 15 families in 2012.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-Baetidae (mayfly), Caenidae (mayfly), and Hydropsychidae (caddisfly) are the most common EPT families found around the Twin Cities metro area.
-In 2013, 1 EPT family was identified and made up 10% of the sample.
+In 2014, 2 EPT families (Baetidae (Mayflies) and Hydropsychidae (Caddisflies)) were identified and made up 56% of the sample.